Lorelei (Asgardian): Journey into Mystery

-While Amora and the other the Asgardian gods work to recover their true identities, Seth restores Lorelei to life.
-Amora is happy to see her sister return to life, but Seth urges her to kill Amora in order to step out of her sister's shadow.
+While Amora and the other the Asgardian gods work to recover their true identities, Seth restores Lorelei to life and urges her to kill Amora in order to step out of her sister's shadow.
 While restrained by her sister and the other gods, Lorelei knocks everyone unconscious with a concussive spell.
 Lorelei takes Amora into an adjacent realm to terrorize her, but Amora refuses to fight back.
 Lorelei reveals that Seth has created her from a mere shadow without any emotion or conscience.
 Amora begs Lorelei's forgiveness for not being a very good older sister, and releases her from Seth's spell, destroying her body.

 Defenders

-In Asgard, Pluto, Lord of Hades, promises Lorelei earthly power and dominion if she wields a spell to create a Valkyrie for him.
-Lorelei agrees to do so, to prove that she is better than her sister.
-She bonds a mortal, Samantha Parrington, to become a Valkyrie subject to Pluto and Lorelei's commands.
-Pluto manipulates the magic and transforms Lorelei into a Valkyrie as well, and sends her to Earth with little memory and unable to speak.
-Valkyrie travels with Nighthawk and Hellcat to Canada where Lorelei and Samantha as the Valkyries fight each other while the Defenders, Hulk, Doctor Strange, Namor, Silver Surfer, Nighthawk, Hellcat, with equal powers, fight Pluto's minions.
-Lorelei is able to break Pluto's spell; she returns to her natural form and immediately attacks Pluto.
-The two fight to gain control over the Valkyrie while the Defenders destroy Pluto's temple, allowing his denizens of the dead to pour through to Earth.
-As the Defenders fight the dead, the Asgardian Valkyrior come to their aid.
-Pluto and Lorelei continue their fight for control of Valkyrie, who soon break the spell and lash out against them.
-A vision of Zeus appears above them, promising punishment.
+Pluto transforms Lorelei into a Valkyrie and sends her to Earth with little memory and the inability to speak.
+Valkyrie travels with Nighthawk and Hellcat to Canada, where Lorelei and Parrington battle while the Defenders fight Pluto's minions.
+Lorelei is able to break Pluto's spell; she returns to her natural form and attacks Pluto.
+The two fight to gain control over the Valkyrie while the Defenders destroy Pluto's temple, allowing his denizens of the dead to enter Earth.
+As the Defenders fight the dead, the Valkyrior come to their aid.
+Pluto and Lorelei continue their fight for control of Valkyrie, who breaks the spell and lashes out against them.
 Pluto and Lorelei teleport away rather than face Zeus' wrath.

-Loki: Agent of Asgard

-Lorelei returns in the 2014 series Loki: Agent of Asgard #2.